annitya/roc-completion/readme.md

 Known issues
 ------------
 If the Roc-terminal is a bit sluggish to start, it will not be properly named.
 Oh the horror!

 Did autocomplete mess up your config?
 Make sure there is no syntax-errors before you attempt autocomplete.
-If not, the completion will hit all the branches of your ugly config-tree, and come out wrong.
+If there are, the completion will hit all the branches of your ugly config-tree, and come out wrong.

 In progress
 -----------